“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 And if you were to talk about what a saucer might be expressed as in that language, it could be something like a burger; two plates with stuff mashed in between them.

-But I think there remains an echo of the idea in this sketch by Ralph McQuarrie showing the pirate ship arriving at the Death Star (same scene as the earlier ‘prison facility sequence’ moved to its new home).
+Before the above plan drawings were released, the only source I could find that hinted at the idea of the centered cockpit, a middle stage that seemed obvious, despite there being no evidence of it, was this sketch by Ralph McQuarrie showing the pirate ship arriving at the Death Star (same scene as the earlier ‘prison facility sequence’ moved to its new home).

 The sketch is nearly rough enough that it could be interpreted any number of ways.
-Yet when I look at it, I see the saucer-like Falcon design, but with the cockpit mounted on the front, possibly with a little detail around the engine section.
+Yet when I look at it, I see the saucer-like Falcon design, but with the cockpit mounted on the front, possibly with a little detail around the engine section, which would be where the nacelles were, which would mean this sketch was also made in the very short time span between the above plan drawings and the final design.

 Star Wars design was all about primitive shapes (spheres, cylinders, squares, wedges), and a flying saucer isn't far out of reach when you're making a science fiction film.